madebykind/madebykind-v3/content/work/garden-organic.md

 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">
   <div class="prose col-span-full lg:col-span-8">

-  ## Engaging new audiences

-  Garden Organic's new offline brand was created to attract new audiences to organic gardening.
-Our team brought this to life digitally, integrating illustrative assets and the 'human-touch' the identity delivered.

-  To further engage these new demographics, we devised a digital content strategy that distilled the abundance of knowledge and varying degrees of complex information into a website that is suitable for all ages, experiences, and digital literacy levels, making it easy to navigate and find expert advice on growing the organic way.
+  ## Research and discovery

+  We carried out tree testing of the candidate information architecture, first-click testing of the homepage structure, and one-to-one moderated user journey testing across 13 key tasks, from signing up for membership to joining the Heritage Seed Library.
+The testing validated the overall structure while surfacing specific improvements: volunteering opportunities needed a more prominent home, membership calls to action needed to appear consistently throughout the site, and the newsletter sign-up needed to move from the footer to key pages.

   </div>
 </div>

 {{< figure wrapperclass="" align="left" src="work-garden-organic-discovery.jpg" alt="Two women in front of a wall of sticky notes." >}}

-{{< multi-image
-  src_2="images/work-garden-organic-phone-3.jpg" alt_2="An article from Garden Organic on a mobile screen.
-The mobile is placed in a wooden box of potatoes" src_3="images/work-garden-organic-phone.jpg" alt_3="The Garden Organic website on a mobile screen.
-The mobile is on a garden table, with seedlings behind" >}}
+{{< challenge >}}Garden Organic had 18,000 paper-based memberships with no online equivalent.{{</ challenge >}}

 <!-- Text right -->
 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">
   <div class="prose col-span-full lg:col-span-8 lg:col-start-5">

-  ## Ecommerce and CRM integration
+  ## Website and digital content

-  We integrated the Garden Organic website directly with Opayo and their third-party CRM to handle online transactions such as donations and membership registrations, as well as taking orders from members of the Heritage Seed Library.
+  Garden Organic’s new offline brand had been built to attract new audiences to organic growing.
+We brought that identity to life digitally, integrating their illustration style and human-touch aesthetic into a website designed to work for all ages, experience levels and digital literacy.
+A well-structured content strategy made their considerable depth of knowledge easy to navigate, whether someone was new to gardening or an experienced grower looking for specialist advice.

   </div>
 </div>

+{{< multi-image
+  src_2="images/work-garden-organic-phone-3.jpg" alt_2="An article from Garden Organic on a mobile screen.
+The mobile is placed in a wooden box of potatoes" src_3="images/work-garden-organic-phone.jpg" alt_3="The Garden Organic website on a mobile screen.
+The mobile is on a garden table, with seedlings behind" >}}

-{{< figure wrapperclass="" align="left" src="work-garden-organic-laptop-jess-seth.jpg" alt="Over the shoulder view of a man and a woman looking at the Garden Organic website on a laptop" >}}
+{{< figure wrapperclass="" src="work-garden-organic-laptop-jess-seth.jpg" alt="Over the shoulder view of a man and a woman looking at the Garden Organic website on a laptop" >}}

 <!-- Text left -->
 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">
   <div class="prose col-span-full lg:col-span-8">

+  ## Ecommerce and CRM integration

+  We integrated the website directly with Opayo and Garden Organic’s CRM to handle online transactions: donations, membership registrations and renewals, and orders from members of the Heritage Seed Library.
+The integration included membership variants, incentivised direct debit options, and Gift Aid tracking.

   ## Membership portal

-  As well as allowing users to manage their membership online, for the first time, we gave Garden Organic the ability to offer exclusive content, offers and benefits to their members through a membership portal.
+  For the first time, Garden Organic members could manage their membership online.
+The member dashboard gave them access to their personal details, membership status and donation history, as well as exclusive content, offers and benefits restricted by membership type.
+Prompts to add additional donations at the point of registration and renewal opened a new revenue stream the paper-based system had never been able to support.

   </div>
 </div>